snychka/WebTextToHtml/README.txt

   - SqlExpress v11.0.3128

   IIS Express
-  - used VS 12, yet project was more up-to-date (EF 6, MVC 5)
+  - used VS 12 Pro, yet project was more up-to-date (EF 6, MVC 5)
     - Debug mode
-  - Localdb
+  - Localdb (with no existing Text2HtmlContext db)
   - https://localhost:44300

   Tested a web package deploy to IIS